 Germination takes 10-15 days and should be uncovered at this time.
 Once the mint seedlings grow two sets of true leaves (in addition to the first set of seed leaves), transfer them to a larger pot or container.
 Water new mint plants regularly.

 Seedlings should be ‘hardened off’ by gradually exposing them to sunlight each day before placing them in full sun.
 This process ensures new seedlings and plants from cuttings are not shocked or stressed by their change of environment.

 ‘Hardening off’ plants and seedlings is a process of gradually exposing seedlings, or new plants from cutting, to sunlight each day.

-To begin, place the plant outside in morning sunlight for 2-3 hours the first day.
-Morning sun is best as it won’t be as strong as midday and afternoon sun.
+To begin, place the mint seedlings outside in morning sunlight for 2-3 hours the first day.
+Morning sun is best as it’s gentle and won’t be as strong as the midday and afternoon sun.

-The following day, increase the direct sunlight hours by 1-2 hours and continue to do so of the next few days.
+The following day, increase the direct sunlight hours by 1-2 hours and continue to do so over the next few days.

 The process should take no more than 7-10 days.

 Related Reading: Hardening Off Seedlings (& Avoiding Transplant Shock)

 Planting mint from cuttings is the best way to propagate them.